Welcome to ApproachAvoid.com

 STATUS - HIERARCHY - SELF ESTEEM

 A persons perceived status on a hierarchy has a large impact on human approach-avoid behavior.
-The human brain in very fast speed assesses peoples rank and authroity.
+The human brain in very fast speed assesses peoples rank and authority.
 Those higher on a rank exhibit more approach behavior than those who perceive and/or are lower.

 Research: (Sapolsky, 2005): In primates, low-status individuals show increased cortisol levels, leading to social withdrawal and reduced motivation to compete—mirroring human patterns of avoidance in hierarchical settings.